Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Business closures

-The business closures originally set out in SI 2020/327 were re-enacted.
+The business closures originally set out in the Health Protection (Coronavirus, Business Closure) (England) Regulations 2020 (SI 2020/327) were re-enacted.
 With a few exceptions, all premises selling food or drink for consumption on the premises had to remain closed including cafes, restaurants, bars and pubs; any adjacent seating area was to be treated as part of the premises.
 Hotels were, however, allowed to continue to provide food to guests via room service.
 The provision of food for consumption off the premises was explicitly stated to be allowed.

 The regulation set out a new and more detailed list of non food-related businesses that had to cease entirely, including most sports venues, sports courts and gyms; indoor leisure facilities; nightclubs; personal care services such as beauty parlours, nail bars and hairdressers; cultural venues such as cinemas, theatres and museums; car showrooms; and all outdoor markets except stalls selling food.

 In addition, libraries and all types of non-food shops were required to close unless they were on an approved list or were able to fulfil orders by delivery or without allowing personal access to their premises.
-The approved list of business premises allowed to remain open included food retailers, supermarkets; hardware, homeware and convenience stores; off licences; banks, building societies and post offices; laundrettes and dry cleaners; medical centres, pharmacies; vets, pet shops; petrol stations; car repairs; bicycle shops; taxi and vehicle hire; funeral directors; storage facilities; building and agricultural suppliers; car parks, public toilets.
+The approved list of business premises allowed to remain open included food retailers, supermarkets; hardware, homeware and convenience stores; off licences; banks, building societies and post offices; laundrettes and dry cleaners; medical centres, pharmacies; vets, pet shops; petrol stations; car repairs; bicycle shops; taxi and vehicle hire; funeral directors; storage facilities; building and agricultural suppliers; car parks, and public toilets.

 Subject to a few exceptions, all accommodation businesses such as hotels, B&Bs, holiday cottages and campsites had to cease operation.

 Places of worship also had to be closed, except for funerals or to provide essential voluntary services such as food banks.
 Similarly, burial grounds and crematoria were off-limits to the public, except when actually in use for a burial or funeral.